This above all: to thine own self be true,

 When I returned to the office, I shared with one therapist about my experiment.
 He shared something with me that I was unaware.
-He told me that patients who were in a state of theta often broke into tears and relate pains and traumas they have experienced years prior.
-He shared that theta allows for repressed memories to surface into our conscience mind.
-It was so well founded, that some therapist were trying to get their patients in a state of theta in order to shorten the duration of therapy, since it helps break through defences.
+He told me that patients who were in a state of theta often broke into tears and relate the pains and traumas they have experienced years prior.
+He shared that theta allows for repressed memories to surface into our conscious mind.
+It was so well founded, that some therapist was trying to get their patients in a state of theta in order to shorten the duration of therapy since it helps break through defenses.

 Then it came to my mind something I had read in the bible.